yuxinPenny/DirectRM/README.md

 We appreciate your feedback and questions.
 You can report an error or suggestions related to DirectRM as an issue on github.

-## 5 License
-DirectRM is licensed under the terms of the MIT license.